newcontext-oss/kitchen-terraform/examples/docker_provider/README.md

 `.kitchen.yml` contains the Test Kitchen configuration to enable the testing of the Terraform project.

 ### Driver
-The driver is defined as terraform and does not have any additional configurations.
+The driver is defined as terraform and uses the default configuration options.

 ### Provisioner
 The provisioner defines specific variables for Docker to include the host, container, and image used.